 - Opposes military recruitment in schools

-The Student Peace Action Network (SPAN) was established in the fall of 1995 “to bring the voices of young activists into the forefront of the peace movement”; to “decrease the number of young people who enlist in the [U.S.] military”; to help bring “an end to physical, social, and economic violence caused by U.S. militarism at home and abroad”; to promote “nuclear abolition, disarmament, and an end to weapons trafficking”; to advance an American foreign policy “based on human rights and international cooperation” rather than aggression; to “oppose the complex webs of corporate and military power that perpetuate racism, damage the environment, deprive people of basic needs, and violate human rights”; and to “mak[e] connections between unchecked militarism and the diminishing [of] social services.”
+The Student Peace Action Network (SPAN) was established in the fall of 1995 to: “bring the voices of young activists into the forefront of the peace movement”; “decrease the number of young people who enlist in the [U.S.] military”; help bring “an end to physical, social, and economic violence caused by U.S. militarism at home and abroad”; promote “nuclear abolition, disarmament, and an end to weapons trafficking”; advance an American foreign policy “based on human rights and international cooperation” rather than aggression; “oppose the complex webs of corporate and military power that perpetuate racism, damage the environment, deprive people of basic needs, and violate human rights”; and “mak[e] connections between unchecked militarism and the diminishing [of] social services.”

 SPAN’s major ongoing initiative is its Counter-Recruitment campaign, which aims to “end the military occupation of our schools” – an “occupation” whose hallmarks include “the presence of military recruiters in our hallways”; “Jr. ROTC and ROTC programs diverting precious education funds”; the “continued use of the Armed Services Vocational Aptitude Battery … as a ‘career test’”; and the “bunch of lies” – e.g., “promises of funds for college and job training” – by which recruiters allegedly “lure” young people into the military.

 SPAN is the student arm of the Peace Action Network.
 Though both entities describe themselves as “peace and justice organizations without affiliation to any political parties or other ideological agendas,” their public protests and demonstrations have been directed overwhelmingly against Republicans rather than Democrats.